Roots of Europe > RoE Summer School

 Application and deadlines

-BA and MA students must use an application form to be uploaded here.
+BA and MA students must use an application form that will be uploaded here in January 2017.

 In 2017, an initial deadline, specifically for those who need time to apply for a visa, will be on 1 April.
 If there are still seats avaialble after that date, there will be an additional deadline on 1 June.